modestpharaoh/hassio-custom-components/tts_remote_speaker/README.md

 ### update_attributes
 update media player special attributes and volume level (They will always override, if homeassistant restart)

+This is useful to set a custom announcement_music, repeat_num and volume parameters for the remote speaker media player entity, before call media_player.play_media service or tts.google_say with media player entity as the remote entity.

 ```
 tts_remote_speaker.update_attributes:
     description: update media player special attributes and volume level (They will always override, if homeassistant restart)